London Aikikai - Traditional Aikido in London

-Founded 1968 by T K Chiba Shihan 8th Dan so Hombu.
-Officially recognised by World Aikido Headquarters, Tokyo, Japan.
+Founded 1968 by T K Chiba Shihan, 8th Dan Aikikai.
+Officially recognised by Aikido World Headquarters, Tokyo, Japan.
 Member of British Birankai (British Aikikai) and Joint Aikikai Council of Great Britain (JAC)

-London Aikido is synonymous with the London Aikikai dojo, with its origins dating back to the late '60s.
+London Aikido is synonymous with the London Aikikai dojo.
 London Aikikai was Headquarters dojo of the Aikikai of Great Britain under T K Chiba Shihan when it was situated in Chiswick, West London.
 Chiba Shihan, a former uchideshi (live-in student) of Professor Morihei Ueshiba, the Founder, was assigned to Britain in 1966 to form the first national official Aikido association.
 The headquarters then moved to Earls Court in 1972 and was named Tenpukan Dojo.

-London Aikikai is the biggest dojo within British Birankai (British Aikikai) and continues to offer highest levels of instruction in London, with 2 or more classes every day from Monday to Friday.
+London Aikikai is the biggest dojo within British Birankai (British Aikikai) and offers highest levels of instruction in London, with 2 or more classes every day from Monday to Friday.
 There are also morning classes on Tuesdays and Thursdays.